 The IELTS general writing task 1 is a letter.
 You have to write a letter to someone whom you may or may not know.
 We recommend that you write around 120+ words to achieve a high score.

 IELTS General Writing Task 1 – Requirements and Instructions

 Follow the below points to achieve a high band in the IELTS general writing task 1:

 - The amount of words you write doesn’t matter.
 IELTS officials recently removed the restriction of having a minimum of 150 words.
 So, don’t focus on words count and instead, focus on answering the question properly.

 - Structure the letter with paragraphs.
 Failing to do so can lead to a lower score.

 - Spend 20 minutes on writing your letter.
-It’s super important to manage your time for writing part properly.
+It’s super important to manage your time for the writing part properly.

 - IELTS General Writing Task 1 is ⅓ of the overall wiring test score.
 Writing Task 2 is ⅔ of the total score.
-So, put enough efforts to practice for writing part 1.
+So, put enough effort to practice for writing part 1.

 - The IELTS writing task is assessed by four criteria, each of which counts for 25% of the total score.

 - Lexical Resource (Vocabulary)

 IELTS Letter Type – Formal or Informal?

 The first thing to do when writing an IELTS letter is to determine the letter type.

 There are two possible types of IELTS letters in this task – formal and informal.
 The tone you should use in your writing will depend on the letter type.

 You might hear the term semi-formal letters time to time.
 But you can ignore semi-formal letters and make them either formal or informal depending on whom you write.